MechanicalRock/mechanicalrock.github.io/_posts/2023-11-24-kinesis-video-stream.markdown

 #### Create Camera Account

 No matter what IP camera you have, they usually come with a mobile app that lets you control the camera.
 For my 'Tapo C310' camera, I used the TP-Link App and made a camera account.
-This account info is needed by Amazon Kinesis Video Streams' Client to make sure it's allowed to get the video from the camera.
+This account info is needed by Amazon Kinesis Video Streams' Client to make sure it's authorised to get the video from the camera.

 This camera account is separate from your TP-Link App login.
 If you don't give these details, Kinesis Video Streams won't be able to get the video from the camera.
 If you're using the same camera as me, you can [check out the instructions here](https://www.tp-link.com/us/support/faq/2790/) on how to create your camera account.